apmlabs/ace-box/Readme.md

 ## Use-cases
-Within the ACE-Box framework, the term _use-case_ is used to identify a set of resources and configurations to be setup for reproducting a specific scenario and performing activities such as a feature showcase, demonstrations and hands-on trainings.
-The use-case includes a set of configuration files that are used by the ACE-Box to build all the needed assets and implement the necessary configurations on the systems.
+Within the ACE-Box framework, a _use-case_ represents a scenario that requires the deployment of specific resources and configurations.
+These use-cases typically aim to reproduce real-world setups for purposes like feature demonstrations, hands-on training, or system testing.
+Each use-case is defined by a set of configuration files that ACE-Box uses to automatically deploy the necessary infrastructure and apply the required configurations on the systems.

+**Ansible roles** play a critical role in automating the setup and configuration of resources for each use-case.
+Ansible roles are modular units that define specific tasks, such as installing software, configuring environments, or managing services.
+By leveraging these roles, ACE-Box simplifies the process of provisioning and configuring environments, making the creation and execution of use-cases more efficient.

+For each use-case, the provided configuration files can reference out-of-the-box Ansible roles that are provided by the framework, which cover common tasks and scenarios.
+Leveraging out-of-the-box Ansible roles is recommended and ensures rapid and consistent deployments.
+The collection of out-of-the-box Ansible roles is contained into the [roles](/user-skel/ansible_collections/ace_box/ace_box/roles/) folder.

+If a particular use-case requires actions beyond the standard roles, custom Ansible roles can be defined to meet those specific requirements.
+These custom roles can be integrated into the use-case's configuration, giving users flexibility while still maintaining a structured, automated approach.

 ### Use-case example
 You can configure the ACE-Box to spin up a virtual machine hosted on AWS and use different built-in modules to install on that machine the following components: